MicrosoftDocs/WSL/commandline/WSL/user_support.md

 1. Signed-in automatically for every WSL instance.
 1. Unique to the WSL environment for your current Windows user.

-## I forgot my Linux password
+## Resetting your Linux password
-Users can change their default Bash user with the `lxrun /setdefaultuser` command.
-The default user ‘root’ is valid for users who would like to run directly as root, or require root access for troubleshooting.
+The best option is to reset your password from Linux using the distribution's particular command (`passwd`).

+If that's not an option, however, you can recover your Linux account from Windows.

+1. Open CMD as Administrator.
+1. Set the default Linux user to `root` with the `lxrun /setdefaultuser` command.
+Run:

+    ``` CMD
+    lxrun /setdefaultuser root
+    ```

     Setting the default user to ‘root’ does not require a password.

+1. Run your Linux distribution.
+You should automatically login as `root`.
+1. Reset your password using the distribution's specific user/password management commands.
+In Ubuntu this would be:

+    ``` BASH
+    passwd username
+    ```

+The default user `root` is valid for users who would like to run directly as root, or require root access for troubleshooting.

 ## Permissions
 There are two important concepts to keep in mind when it comes to permissions:

 1. The Windows permission model, i.e. administrator
-2. The Linux permission model, i.e. root access
+2. The Linux permission model, i.e. root access, sudoers

 When Bash runs, it has the same permissions as the console.
 This means if typing `bash` from a normal CMD or PowerShell prompt, it is given the same permissions as the logged-in Windows user.
 Running `bash` from an “elevated” or “Administrator” command prompt then runs Bash with elevated permissions.